Adams wins NYC mayoral race; voters focused on police, crime

 Hart’s opponent, white city council member Margaret Klein, campaigned as a supporter of police officers and won the group’s endorsement.

-Associated Press writers Ryan J. Foley in Iowa City, Iowa, and Steve LeBlanc in Boston contributed to this report.
+Associated Press writers Ryan J. Foley in Iowa City, Iowa, Scott McFetridge in Des Moines, Iowa, and Steve LeBlanc in Boston contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.